kovach/web2/docs/live.md

 In either case, it is important to have a formal sense of location in order for an interpreter to reduce the cognitive burden on the user.
-If we can specify a specific piece of output, say, a single value or a graphical element, and if our interpreter maintains adequate provenance information for its output, then we may hope to give a compact explanation for it in terms of intermediate values and code.
+If we can specify a specific piece of output, say, a single value or a graphical element, and if our interpreter maintains adequate information about how it was computed, then we may hope to give a compact explanation for it in terms of intermediate values and code.
+We define *provenance* to be any concrete explanation of the history of a program value.

 We are developing a prototype programming environment called [**anansi**](https://github.com/kovach/web2).
-It is directed mainly from the second viewpoint, and tries to follow this **axiom**:

-  > provenance should be easy to work with

-It aspires to be a sort of computational "story-telling" assistant.
+It aspires to be a computational "story-telling" assistant by making provenance a first-class value.
-We want to enable the construction of systems whose users are free to "continuously" learn about them, by localizing explanations at their effects.
+As anansi evalutes a program, it generates primitive provenance values that closely mirror each step taken.
+When they are taken together and made accessible with the right tools, they form an interactive narrative.

-It is composed of these layers:
+The system is composed of  a few layers:

   - a time-varying database,
   - datalog style language, composing programs from rules,